top of page

 Finding Purpose Through Setbacks

 Once again, I found myself questioning why I was doing this.
 Despite Remi’s own breeding story being less than ideal, we came to an agreement that the breeder would send me a female to have my own litter with the perfect boy I already had — and that’s how Opal came into my life.
+While Opal was with me, I watched her flourish.
+I knew deep down that she was meant to stay.
+(Are you noticing a trend here?
+They come here…and never leave.)

 Since then, I’ve added another Poodle female and male, and after years of rebuilding, I’m finally preparing for my very first Mini Aussiedoodle litter.